 - Bot Difficulty: No bots

 - Region: Oceania

 - In the event of a draw in a knockout match, the game will be decided by:

 - Restarting the match until one player scores a goal (golden goal) to win the game; or

 - Playing extra time and penalties, but only within the same match, i.e. the game cannot be restarted in a different mode to allow this to take place.

 - If there is no golden goal in the second match then the game will be restarted again and the golden goal rule shall apply in the third and any subsequent matches.

 - Competitors may select any club team to control during their match.
-For clarity, a club team means a club side that completes in any country’s league but does not include international sides (such as Australia) or FIFA 20 generated squads (such as the Classic XI).
+For clarity, a club team means a club side that completes in any country’s league but does not include international sides (such as Australia) (International Teams are allowed for the FIFA 21 League Cup with Escape Portal) or FIFA 21 generated squads (such as the Classic XI).
 Players who breach this rule in the will forfeit the match.

 - If both competitors agree, the match may be played between the competitors’ FIFA Ultimate Teams (FUT).